NelsonJrCWB/Pyspark/README.md

 ## Get Started
 Feel free to browse the examples, contribute, and share your own insights!
 If you have any questions or need assistance, don't hesitate to open an issue or reach out.

 Happy coding! 🌟

+_PS: I've recently started using GitHub personal pages, so if you have any suggestions for improvements, please let me hear!!_ 😉